nosana-ci/docs.nosana.io/docs/tokenomics/metrics.md

 <TokenDistribution/>

+### Airdrop tokens

+Incentivized Testnet tokens take up 5% of the total amount of `NOS` token.
+These tokens are available at token distribution.

 ### CI/CD mining pool

 In the CI/CD mining pool will lay 10% of the total amount of `NOS` token.
-These tokens are available at token distribution.
+These are linearly released over 24 months (2 years), starting at token distribution.

 ### Team tokens